-Global Upside help you expand your business in Italy by providing talent acquisition, human resources, accounting, payroll, tax, incorporation, and professional employer organization (PEO)/employer of record (EOR) services.
-Our comprehensive offerings create an end-to-end solution to help you establish your business and optimize your operations, all while maintaining compliance with Italian laws and regulations.
+Global Upside helps businesses expand into Italy by providing talent acquisition, human resources, accounting, payroll, tax, incorporation, and professional employer organization (PEO)/employer of record (EOR) services.
+Our comprehensive offerings create an end-to-end solution that helps you establish your business and optimize your operations, all while maintaining compliance with Italian laws and regulations.

 The hiring and incorporation processes in Italy are often complex, time-consuming, and involve numerous legal and compliance challenges.
-Global Upside simplifies this process and lifts the compliance burden for your business.
+Global Upside simplifies these processes and lifts the compliance burden from your business.
 Our teams have the experience and expertise required to help you establish a legal entity in Italy.
 We also offer PEO/EOR solutions to companies interested in hiring employees quickly, without setting up a legal entity in the country.

-Set in South-central Europe, Italy, or the Italian Republic, historically is the land of diverse cultures and people.
-It has a strong and adaptable economy.
-Ranked amongst the seven most industrialized countries in the world, Italy has an extremely developed production industry.
-The population is around 60 million and is one of the most economically progressive countries in the world.
+Set in South-central Europe, Italy, is a nation of diverse cultures and people.
+The country has a population of around 60 million and ranks amongst the seven most industrialized countries in the world.
+Italy has an extremely developed production industry and is one of the most economically progressive countries in the world.
+According to data:

-- Ranks as the 8th largest economy in the world in terms of nominal GDP.
+- Italy ranks as the 8th largest economy in the world in terms of nominal GDP

-- Ranks as the 4th largest economy in the Eurozone.
+- Italy ranks as the 4th largest economy in the Eurozone

-A branch office is an office that represents the presence of an overseas company here in Italy.
-There is no discrete legal existence and the parent company is subject to all kinds of obligations.
+A branch office represents the presence of an overseas company.
+There is no discrete legal existence and the parent company is subject to all legal obligations.
 In a branch office setup, the costs involved are lower than the other setups.

-i) Società a responsabilità limitata (S.r.l.) – this is a common form of entity used for small or medium sized businesses as the management is extremely flexible.
+i) Società a responsabilità limitata (S.r.l.) – a common form of entity used by small and medium-sized businesses as the management is extremely flexible.
 It requires a minimum corporate investment of €10,000.

-The Italian Employment Act (Jobs Act) is employee friendly and also flexible for the employers.
-Italian employment law has been based on:
+The Italian Employment Act (Jobs Act) is employee-friendly and also flexible for the employers.
+Italian employment law is based on: